 COVID-19 is challenging the way educators teach, as well as how students can learn.
-While education providers try desperately to maintain academic outcomes under various new restrictions and government-enforced school shutdowns; students are struggling to keep up, and stay engaged, given the major disruption to their lives and their stable learning environments.
+While education providers try desperately to maintain academic outcomes under various new restrictions and government-enforced school shutdowns; students are struggling to keep up – and stay engaged – given the major disruption to their lives and their stable learning environments.

-Right now, various questions for educators hang in the air.
-What will the future of learning look like?
+Right now, various questions for educators hang in the air: what will the future of learning look like?
 How will I adjust?
 How long will these restrictions last?
 How will it displace the hard-earned growth of my most vulnerable learners?

 Why SMS can support the needs of all kinds of learners

 There are so many reasons why the transition to remote screen learning will be challenging for most.
-While penetration of tech devices and access to internet is high, remote learning has only exacerbated the already persistent homework gap.
+While penetration of tech devices and access to the internet is high, remote learning has only exacerbated the already persistent homework gap.

-The homework gap: the unequal divide, often due to class or race, between those who have access to digital devices and high-speed internet…and those who do not.
+The homework gap: the unequal divide, often due to class or race, between those who have access to digital devices and high-speed internet and those who do not.

 That’s where SMS comes in.
 SMS is a low-cost communication form, familiar to most people, and available to anyone who has access to a mobile phone.
-It is already being used in developing countries to support learners where access to broadband internet, and computers is limited.
+It is already being used in developing countries to support learners where access to broadband internet and computers is limited.
 In contrast, there are almost 960M mobile phone users (80% of the population).
 Look at how ed-tech start-up MShule utilises a mix of artificial intelligence and SMS to personalise better learning for children and educators across Kenya and Sub-Saharan Africa.

 How SMS can help educators improve student learning

 As we discussed in our previous blog on how educators can use SMS in a wide range of communications, text-based communications are versatile in their ability to meet many needs under COVID-19.
-From school closures to the re-opening of campuses and on to keeping parents and students updated, SMS is easy and effective in getting time-critical information to its recipients reliably.
+From school closures to the re-opening of campuses, and on keeping parents and students updated, SMS is easy and effective in getting time-critical information to the recipients reliably.
 What we haven’t discussed is how else SMS can be used by clever educators, and smart providers, to tackle learning needs where other avenues have failed.

 1. Keeping young kids learning and engaged at home

-When COVID-19 forced many schools across northern Texas to cancel classes, parents were left in the lurch keepings kids engaged at home while they continued working.
+When COVID-19 forced many schools across northern Texas to cancel classes, parents were left in the lurch; keeping kids engaged at home while they continued working.
 With almost 50% of children in Texas coming from low-income families, Reading Partners North Texas allied with non-profit Bright by Text to create a literacy plan for kids via a free text message service to help bridge this widening digital divide.

-IN ACTION: To see how this easily this could work, subscribe to MessageMedia’s hotline by texting SUPPORT to +61436278682 to see our FREE COVID-19 support online in action.
-Use these four easy steps to get started.
+IN ACTION: To see how this easily this could work, subscribe to MessageMedia’s hotline by texting SUPPORT to +61436278682

 2. Write out a plan for the month – start with just two weekly activities parents can do with their kids to reinforce that week’s learning goals.

 3. Set up a regular broadcast twice a week to parents.
 Include links to free resources, or suggestions for activities parents can do at home with their kids.
 If you are having trouble coming up with lessons or activities, utilise what is already available and familiar.
-Brite by Text syndicates content from Sesame Street.
+Bright by Text syndicates content from Sesame Street.

 4. Contact the MessageMedia team now to get your account set up and started.